build-on-aws/content/concepts/should-know-resilience/index.md

 #### **Excessive latency**
-This is when system processing or network traffic latency for your application exceeds the expected time.
+This is when system processing or network traffic latency for your application takes longer than allowed by the business requirements.

 For example, failures in a dependency might require multiple retries  by your application when calling that dependency, which can cause perceived slowdowns to the application end user.